NMFCode/NMFCode.github.io/synchronizations/Synchronization.md

             }
         }
 ```
 This method named [SynchronizeMany](../synchronizations/api/NMF.Synchronizations.SynchronizationRuleBase.yml) facilitates bidirectional synchronization, implying that the method itself defines a dependency between both models.
 It synchronizes dependent elements using a synchronization rule, accepting a rule, left and right selectors in the model, and the types of dependent elements.
 Then, it initiates synchronization using the provided parameters.
+It is a synchronization block, consisting of two lenses and a reference to a synchronization rule.

 ```csharp
 public class MemberToMember : SynchronizationRule<IFamilyMember, IPerson>